CSS-Tricks/Relevant-Dropdowns/readme.markdown

 </script>
 ```

-On Line 12 of the relevant-dropdown.js file you can change the ID to your own search input's ID.

 ###TODO

 - Make better
-- Plugize / work on multiple inputs
 - Better IE styling
 - Might be able to remove Modernizr and just test for support of list attribute in element